 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38-4 Cultural Resources Other interpretive opportunities, that should be pursued as a high priority when opportunities arise, are: (1) cultural resources displays in the Supervisor's Office and in District Offices, (2) trails and interpretive signs at less frequently visited sites.
 (3) Preparation of popular literature, brochures, and films regarding the Forest's cultural resources.
 (4) Presentation of popular talks regarding the Forest's cultural resources.
 (5) Professional cultural resource interpretation for presentation at meetings and/or dissemination through professional publications.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 43 Engineering / Roads Where possible, locate roads on natural benches, ridges, flat slopes near ridges or valley bottoms, and away from stream channels.
-Yes No Roads of built to F Adminis construct the final best ma Section 4.
+Yes No Roads developed as part of the proposed project would be built to Forest Service and/or Mine Safety and Health Administration standards.
+The Forest would review all construction and engineering documentation prior to approving the final general plan of operations.
+Additionally, construction best management practices and design features would be Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 43 Engineering / Roads Roads should be located on well-drained and stable ground, avoiding seeps and other unstable areas.
-Yes No impleme stormwa Section 4.
+Yes No implemented to minimize soil erosion as part of the project's stormwater and grading plans.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 43 Engineering / Roads Reduced road dimensions to that which will adequately fulfill anticipated needs and avoid large road cuts and fills.
-Yes No - Section 4.
+Yes No Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 43 Engineering / Roads & Water Stream crossing approaches should avoid steep pitches and grades in order to prevent sedimentation.
 Yes No Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 43 Engineering / Roads & Water Where channel crossings are necessary, select an area where the channel is straight and cross the channel at right angles.
 Yes No Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 43 Engineering / Roads & Water Provide necessary water drainage structures as road construction proceeds.
 Yes No Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 44 Engineering / Roads Minimize excavation with a balanced earthwork design; the area of cut slopes should be minimized in order to reduce erosion and slope instability.
-Yes No s developed as part of the proposed project would be o Forest Service and/or Mine Safety and Health histration standards.
-The Forest would review all ruction and engineering documentation prior to approving nal general plan of operations.
-Additionally, construction management practices and design features would be mented to minimize soil erosion as part of the project's water and grading plans.
+Yes No